Mission Oaks in New Smyrna Beach

 Is Mission Oaks a good investment?

-Affordable, community-minded living near good schools in a desirable beach town supports steady demand, but the financing and value differences across property types and the roof and insurance picture on older homes mean you should verify the product type and run the all-in carrying cost before deciding.
+Affordable, community-minded living near schools in a desirable beach town supports steady demand, but the financing and value differences across property types and the roof and insurance picture on older homes mean you should verify the product type and run the all-in carrying cost before deciding.

 You want affordable mainland living in New Smyrna BeachExcellent fit